 resource.

 The updates you provide to your Committee/Board will change over time.
 For example, you might include data matching criteria, the calculation of value data and your approach to sending A V C view data to the ecosystem.
+Once connected you might provide a compliance summary report detailing how you comply, or not, with your ongoing dashboard duties.

 Governance action

-ASAP and ongoing, make sure dashboards are a standing agenda item at your pensions committee and local pension board meeting
+before and after connection, make sure dashboards are a standing agenda item at your pensions committee and local pension board meeting

-ASAP and ongoing, make sure your updates contain the latest position on dashboards – both industry wide and at your administering authority.
+before and after connection, make sure your updates contain the latest position on dashboards – both industry wide and at your administering authority.

 Accuracy and digital accessibility of data